codethesaurus/docs/docs/thesaurus/index.md

   </dd>
   <dt>Features</dt>
   <dd>
     Deprecated.
-It was used interchangably with structures and concepts.
+It was used interchangeably with structures and concepts.
   </dd>
 </dl>

-There might be old references, both in code and in documentation, that interchangably uses "structures" and "concepts".
+There might be old references, both in code and in documentation, that interchangeably uses "structures" and "concepts".
 We're working to remove these.
 If you find one that's wrong, vague, or ambiguous, please let us know.
 You're welcome to update the [docs on Github](https://github.com/codethesaurus/docs) too!

-## Adding New Structures to Code Thesaurus
+## Add an Existing Structure Set to a Language

 If the language you are looking at is missing a structure to it, you are welcome to go in and add it!
 The structures are stored in files within the `web/thesauruses/` and then the language directory and major version below that.
 The structure files are within that directory.